ashleypatricks/react_app_github_user_finder/README.md

 Once you have added your credentials, make sure to uncomment the .env.local file inside of your .gitignore!

+## UPDATES

+This app is a basic React app starter example.
+It does not use any state management such as Context API / Redux.
+Neither does it make use of React Hooks.

+More than likely I will update this app to include state management and also make use of hooks at some point soon in the future.

 ## Available Scripts

 In the project directory, you can run: